 Shared Savings Program - a program in which the Claims Administrator may obtain a discount to an out-of-Network provider's billed charges.
 This discount is usually based on a schedule previously agreed to by the out-of-Network provider.
 When this happens, you may experience lower out-of-pocket amounts.
 Coinsurance and any applicable deductible would still apply to the reduced charge.
 Plan provisions or administrative practices supersede the scheduled rate, and a different rate is determined by the Claims Administrator.
+This means, when contractually permitted, the Plan may pay the lesser of the Shared Savings Program discount or an amount determined by the Claims Administrator, such as a percentage of the published rates allowed by the Centers for Medicare and Medicaid Services (CMS) for the same or similar service within the geographic area, a fee schedule established by a third party vendor or a negotiated rate with the provider.
 In this case, the out-of-Network provider may bill you for the difference between the billed amount and the rate determined by the Claims Administrator.
 If this happens, you should call the telephone number shown on your ID card.
 Shared Savings Program providers are not Network providers and are not credentialed by the Claims Administrator.